Divisiones Regionales de Fútbol in the Community of Madrid: Champions

-Primera de Aficionados
+Preferente de Aficionados

-Primera Categoría de Aficionados is the seventh level of competition in the Spanish league football in Madrid.
+Preferente de Aficionados is the seventh level of competition in the Spanish league football in Madrid.

 The league consists of four groups of 18 teams.
 At the end of the season, the first two teams from each group are promoted to the Preferente.

-The last four classified in each group are relegated to the Segunda de Aficionados.
+The last four classified in each group are relegated to the Primera de Aficionados.

 The first team and its reserve teams (maximum of three) can play on the same level in different groups.
 The first team is prompted whenever a reserve team is in the promotion zone.
 If the first team is in the relegation zone, the lowest reserve team is demoted.